TheNewbieWoodworker/TheNewbieWoodworker.github.io/_posts/2019-05-11-you-dont-know-what-you-dont-know.md

 [^4]: Yes, "[ridicule](https://en.oxforddictionaries.com/definition/ridicule){:target="_blank"}" is the correct term.

+[^5]: Obviously I'd recommend *against* ridiculing someone, but even *I* have trouble holding back sometimes.
+Still, taking the high road is preferable. 🙄

-[^5]: You didn't hurt *my* feelings.
+[^6]: You didn't hurt *my* feelings.
 Unless you consider being pissed off because you didn't bother to answer the question the same as hurt feelings. 🤬